TrustTheVote-Project/VersaEDM-Backend/README.md

 ## Test the API

 Then you can run the browser app to consume the API endpoints defined in it.
-Currently only POST /party and GET /parties are defined.

 To test the API, you can use curl: